 - If a student has any issues involving cheating, plagiarism, or any other serious student conduct issues, a student will NOT be eligible until one year after the offense.

-- The official application will be distributed and reviewed with eligible students at an informational meeting in early September.
+- The official application will be distributed and reviewed with eligible students during an informational course via Polaris in early September.
 (At this time students may also ask any questions they may have)

-- Please be aware that Faculty Council may meet prior to the informational meeting and is able to alter the application process.
+- Please be aware that Faculty Council may meet prior to the informational course and is able to alter the application process.

 - Mr. Amedeo is the advisor and students' advocate before the Faculty Council.
-He does NOT have a vote in any Faculty Council decision.
+He does NOT have a vote in any Faculty Council decision regarding applications.